lukemorton/rui/README.md

 design in your ruby applications.

 rui comes with rails asset pipeline integration.
 In fact it's the fastest CSS preprocessor on rails.
-It's not only fast in development given rui can coordinate your HTML and CSS so much so that it not only minifies CSS but also your HTML, including class names.
+Not only fast in development, rui can coordinate your HTML and CSS so much so that it not only minifies CSS but also your HTML, including class names.

 ``` ruby
 Style::Sheet.new(:cms_post) do |s|